 2013 - Fortnum's Arrives at St Pancras

 For the first time since 1707, Fortnum's opened a new store in the UK, at St Pancras International Station.
 Positioned on the St Pancras concourse, it is designed to serve the country's travellers, just as Fortnum's has done for 300 years.
-Opened by intrepid traveller Sir Ranulph Fiennes, it is the perfect place to enjoy a cup of tea at the beginning or end of your journey.
+Opened by intrepid traveller Sir Ranulph Fiennes, it is the perfect place to enjoy a cup of tea, a glass of wine or a light meal at the beginning or end of your journey.
 To read more, click here.

 2012 - The Royal Visit